seandinwiddie/flexnet-jsx-docs/starter-project-website/README.md

 - **Zero dependencies** - browser-native implementation
 - **Comprehensive error handling** with functional error boundaries
 - **Type-safe operations** using Maybe, Either, and Result types

+**Note**: All text content has been replaced with Lorem Ipsum placeholder text for demonstration purposes.

 ## Features